mutableJS/dom/README.md

 #### Is it ready to use?

-At the current stage mutableJS is just a proof of concept and no real life projects exist yet.
+At the current stage mutableJS is mostly a proof of concept...
+But there are already a few projects in the making.

 #### Demo?

 Sure, there is a demo app with super simple code available.
-Be sure to clone and play with our [mutableJS / Demo repository](https://github.com/mutableJS/demo)!
+Be sure to clone and play with our [mutableJS / Demo repository](https://github.com/mutableJS/demo)!\
+Also we have a [mutableJS / typescript-starter-template repository](https://github.com/mutableJS/template-starter-typescript) to provide a correct project setup.

 ## Installation